 The room is spinning… what can this be?

+Did you know that physical therapy is the number 1 treatment for BPPV symptoms?
+That’s right!
+A trained physical therapist can help your vertigo symptoms.
 The most common cause of vertigo is due to benign paroxysmal positional vertigo, or what we like to call BPPV.
 It is due to a problem in your inner ear.
 We all have small structures called otoconia in our inner ear.
 These are normally located in the utricle and saccule in the inner ear.
 These structures allow us to feel where we are in space.
 They can become dislodged into the semicircular canals and cause BPPV.

 Key Features of BPPV:

 - Symptoms increase with changes of head movement and position changes, most commonly rolling over in bed, bending over or looking up

 - Common to have occurrences at the hair dresser or dentist

 - Vertigo occurs within 1-30 seconds and resolves within 60 seconds when in the provoking position